bootstrap-vue/bootstrap-vue/src/components/table/README.md

 (`a` and `b`) are the record objects for the rows being compared, and the third argument is the field `key` being sorted on (`sortBy`).
 The routine should return either `-1`, `0`, or `1` based on the result of the comparing of the two records.
-If the routine returns `null`, then the default sort-compare rouine will be used.
+If the routine returns `null`, then the default sort-compare routine will be used.
 You can use this feature (i.e. returning `null`) to have your custom sort-compare routine handle only certain fields (keys).